lluuaapp/ebayr/README.md

 ### Configuration

-Ebayr will look for the following Ruby files, and load them *once* in order (if they exist) when the module is evaluated:

-1. /etc/ebayr.conf
-2. /usr/local/etc/ebayr.conf
-3. ~/.ebayr.conf
-4. ./.ebayr.conf

-You can put configuration code in there (such as the variable setting shown above).
-The files should be plain old Ruby.

 In a Ruby on Rails project, just create a file called config/initializers/ebayr.rb (or something), and put the configuration there.
 Of course, you should probably not check in these files, if you're using a public